Addition and Subtraction

-Addition and Subtraction (Tom Whisky ou L'illusioniste toqué) is a 1900 French short silent film directed by Georges Méliès.
+Addition and Subtraction (Tom Whisky ou L'illusioniste toqué) is a 1900 French silent trick film directed by Georges Méliès.
 It was released by Méliès's Star Film Company and is numbered 234 in its catalogues.

+Plot

+The film features a magician, Tom Whisky (played by Méliès).
+The magician sits on the chair that he produced while dancing and a woman appears from the three chairs after each seating (the scene is created using substitution splices), with three women produced in total after consecutive performances.
+The magician then combines the three women into one large woman, then later "subtracts" a bit to produce a small boy.
+The magician then adds a bit to make the fat person appear in front of the audience.
+In the final scene of his performance he splits the fat person to produce the three ladies.

+Cast

 Méliès plays the magician in the film.
 The other actors in the film have not been positively identified, but the film historian Georges Sadoul, analyzing a production still in which the film's three women are posed in a group, believed Jeanne Mareyla to be the woman in the center.